adfinis/adsy-trainings/susecap-workshop/9004_operation/modul_operation_9004.md

     "destination": "10.0.11.0/24",
     "ports": "80,443",
     "log": true,
-    "description": "Allow http and https traffic from ZoneA" }
+    "description": "Allow http and https traffic from any" }
 ]